pvcraven/syllabi/elements/CMSC-390IA.rst

 Course Details
 --------------

-* Course title:
+* Course title: **CMSC 390IA Information Assurance**

-  CMSC 390IA Information Assurance

 * Catalog course description:

-  Students in Advanced Game Design work in teams to create their own game using the Unity Game Engine.
-Students will work with C#, JavaScript, 3-D modeling, version control, physics engines, and manage the development schedule with project management skills.
+  Information assurance is the practice of managing information-related risks.
+  More specifically, students in this class will learn to protect and defend information and information systems by ensuring confidentiality, integrity, authentication, availability, and non-repudiation of data.

 * Course level student learning objectives (SLOs):